freakboy3742/pyxero/README.rst

 Contributing
 ------------

-If you're going to run the PyXero test suite, you need to add the following dependencies to your environment:
+If you're going to run the PyXero test suite, in addition to the dependencies for PyXero, you need to add the following dependency to your environment:

     mock >= 1.0

-These aren't included in the formal dependencies because they aren't required for normal operation of PyXero.
-They're only required for testing purposes.
+Mock isn't included in the formal dependencies because they aren't required for normal operation of PyXero.
+It's only required for testing purposes.

 Once you've installed these dependencies, you can run the test suite by running the following from the root directory of the project: